The Persuaders!: Premise

 The Persuaders are two equally-matched men from different backgrounds who reluctantly team together to solve cases that the police and the courts cannot.

-Danny Wilde, portrayed by Tony Curtis, is a rough diamond, educated and moulded in the slums of New York City, who escaped by enlisting in the US Navy.
+Danny Wilde, portrayed by Tony Curtis, is a rough diamond, educated and molded in the slums of New York City, who escaped by enlisting in the US Navy.
 He later became a millionaire in the oil business, subsequently making and then losing several fortunes as a Wall Street investor.
+Listless and without purpose, he jets around the world spending his money on frivolous ventures.
 Curtis himself had suffered a tough childhood in the Bronx, and also had served in the US Navy.
 Curtis was 46 when he made The Persuaders, but he performed all his own stunts and fight sequences.

-Lord Brett Rupert George Robert Andrew Sinclair, played by Roger Moore, is a polished British nobleman, educated at Harrow and Oxford, a former British Army officer and an ex-racing car driver, who addresses his colleague as "Daniel".
+Lord Brett Rupert George Robert Andrew Sinclair, played by Roger Moore, is a polished British nobleman, educated at Harrow and Oxford, a former British Army officer, ex-racing car driver and race horse owner, who addresses his colleague as "Daniel".
+Sinclair is described as well-educated and well off, but uses his privilege and assets only to eat luxury food, drink cocktails, and sleep with women.
+In the episode "The Ozerov Inheritance", Brett's full name is given as Brett Rupert George Robert Andrew Sinclair, Earl of Marnock, and it is confirmed that his grandfather was the 13th Earl.

-A pair of globe-trotting millionaire playboys, the men are brought together by retired Judge Fulton (Laurence Naismith) in the French Riviera.
+A pair of globetrotting millionaire playboys, the men are brought together by retired Judge Fulton (Laurence Naismith) in the French Riviera.
 They instantly dislike each other and destroy a hotel bar during a fist-fight.
 They are arrested and delivered to Fulton, who offers them the choice of spending 90 days in jail or helping him to right errors of impunity.
 Grudgingly, Wilde and Sinclair agree to help Fulton to solve a case.
 He then releases them from any threat of jail.

 The men develop a sparing affection for each other and soon stumble into more adventures, sometimes by chance, sometimes on commission from Judge Fulton.
 Although the Judge recurs in the series, he has no formal relationship with his two agents.
 Eleven episodes depict his finding a way to convince Wilde and Sinclair to act on his behalf.
 For instance, in "Angie, Angie" he easily convinces one of the pair.
 In "The Man in the Middle" he endangers his agents so that they must act on his behalf.
 When they are short of cash he lures them with money.
 In "Powerswitch" he manipulates events from the shadows, and Sinclair and Wilde do not know that he is involved.

 Some episodes rely on Danny being mistaken for other people, usually by some bizarre coincidence.
 In "Element of Risk", he is mistaken for a criminal mastermind named Lomax, played by Shane Rimmer.
 In "Anyone Can Play", he is mistaken at a Brighton casino for a Russian spy paymaster.